Aliases for MMP3 Gene

 GeneCards Summary for MMP3 Gene

 MMP3 (Matrix Metallopeptidase 3) is a Protein Coding gene.
-Diseases associated with MMP3 include coronary heart disease 6 and conjunctivochalasis.
-Among its related pathways are Signaling by GPCR and GPCR Pathway.
-GO annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
+Diseases associated with MMP3 include coronary heart disease 6 and arthritis.
+Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
+GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.